jaredcoh/JobHarvest/README.md

 ## Features

 - **Consolidated Alerts**: JobHarvest aggregates job alerts from LinkedIn, Glassdoor, and Indeed, making it easier for you to manage them all in one place.

+- **Consolidated Job Board Search**: JobHarvest aggregates job postings from popular company Job Boards, making it easier to view and filter a company's postings.

 - **Customized Filtering**: With JobHarvest, you can apply filters to automatically hide jobs that do not align with your career path, ensuring that you only receive relevant opportunities.